About APSR

 • Prof. Hyun Wook Jung, Korea University, Korea

-Committee members, Joshi, Yuan, Masubuchi, Frigaard, Hajizadeh, and Jung, from left to right, on July 23, 2025 in Kobe, Japan.
+The founding committee members: Joshi, Yuan, Masubuchi, Frigaard, Hajizadeh, and Jung, from left to right, on July 23, 2025, in Kobe, Japan.